Spencer Perceval to David Amess: a history of MPs murdered in office

-She was the eighth British MP to have been killed while serving a term in Parliament.
-Here are the other seven lawmakers who were murdered.
+Amess was the ninth British MP to have been killed while serving a term in parliament.
+His death came five years after the murder of Labour MP Jo Cox outside her constituency surgery, an event which stunned and appalled the country.
+Here are the other lawmakers who have been murdered.

 Spencer Perceval, Tory (1762-1812)